Web

 The therapy evaluation is about 20 minutes long and all teams will be re-evaluated every two years.
 Any aggression displayed to other animals or humans will end the evaluation.

-Pet Therapy test for dogs:
+Pet Therapy test for dogs: Click the button below for the testing requirements.

 Pet Therapy test for cats and rabbits: These animals are evaluated based on their temperament and willingness to be held and pet by strangers.